-By backwards induction, the subgame perfect outcome is " $L_1$ does not eat".
+By backwards induction, the subgame perfect outcome is " L_1 does not eat".

-- (ii) When there are seven lions, the game tree is as follows:

-Ry backwards induction, the subgame perfect outcome is "Legate and Leda". - By backwards induction, the subgame perfect outcome is " $L_1$ eats, and $L_2$ does not eat".
+(ii) When there are seven lions, the game tree is as follows: By backwards induction, the subgame perfect outcome is " L_1 eats, and L_2 does not eat".

 10.32 Example: Splitting four coins/Ultimatum with a finite number of alternatives.